-- Pre-trip inspections are walk around visual inspections to ensure vehicle is safe to drive. - Post-trip inspections include visually inspecting the same equipment; however, they shall be documented by Company-approved means (Electronic).
-A Post-Trip Inspection Report is required to be completed (whether a deficiency is identified or not) and filed only when a regulated vehicle is driven as a CMV and equipment problems or safety concerns are identified during your Post Trip vehicle inspection.
+- Pre-trip inspections are walk around visual inspections to ensure vehicle is safe to drive. - Post-trip inspections include visually inspecting the same equipment; however, they should be documented by Company-approved means (Electronic).
+A Post-Trip Inspection Report is required to be completed (whenever a deficiency is identified) and filed only when a regulated vehicle is driven as a CMV and equipment problems or safety concerns are identified during your Post Trip vehicle inspection.